 Those Clients and Handlers recognize each and every day the transformational benefits of the Dogs placed with them, and seek for others to experience those benefits, Dog for Dog, by the next and all future Direct Clients and Direct Handlers.

 Our placement process is very long and complex.
-Multiple factors dictate when an Assistance Dog and Direct Client or Facility Dog and Direct Handler are ready for placement, to include, the Dog’s training progress, the Client’s or Handler’s training progress, organization scheduling, and other factors.
+Multiple factors dictate when an Assistance Dog and Client or Facility Dog and Handler are ready for placement, to include, the Dog’s training progress, the Client’s or Handler’s training progress, organization scheduling, and other factors.
 We treat each Team on an individual basis to ensure its ultimate success.
-That being said, if all of these factors are met and the Team is otherwise ready for placement, if the Direct Client or Direct Handler has not been participatory in his/her PIF, the placement may be suspended.
-However, if the Direct Client or Direct Handler has been participatory but is yet to reach his/her PIF 1 Goal, the placement may proceed while the Direct Client or Direct Handler continues towards his/her PIF Goal 1.
+That being said, if all of these factors are met and the Team is otherwise ready for placement, if the Client or Handler has not been participatory in their PIF, the placement may be suspended.
+However, if the Client or Handler has been participatory but is yet to reach their PIF 1 Goal, the placement may proceed while the Client or Handler continues towards their PIF Goal 1.

-Your Advocate will begin creating a PIF plan with you, based on your abilities and interests, as soon as you are accepted as a Direct Client or Direct Handler.
+The Client and Handler’s Advocate will begin creating a PIF plan with them, based on their abilities and interests, as soon as a Client or Handler is accepted into our program.

-We recommend that you follow the advice of your Advocate and begin right away, so that you can meet the following timeline:
+We recommend that Clients and Handlers follow the advice of their Advocate and begin right away, so that they can meet the following timeline:

-A Direct Client or Direct Handler who has not met his/her PIF 1 Goal by Graduation is expected to have a set, ongoing PIF plan in concert with his/her Advocate.
-Each Direct Client and Direct Handler will continue to be assessed on his/her PIF efforts throughout placement; and continued efforts are expected until the PIF Goal 1 is reached.
+A Client or Handler who has not met their PIF 1 Goal by Graduation is expected to have a set, ongoing PIF plan in concert with their Advocate.
+Each Client and Handler will continue to be assessed on their PIF efforts throughout placement; and continued efforts are expected until the PIF Goal 1 is reached.

 Analysis of financial data shows that in the fiscal year ended June 30, 2016 shows: